matthew-a-thomas/me/_posts/2021-07-19-fountain-codes.md

 depending on what $$k$$ is and how large your message is.

 Fountain codes only help in _erasure_ channels.
 But many communication channels in real life are _noisy_.
-In practice that usually means you might have to transmit each row wrapped in an error detection code (like CRC) which adds overhead.
+In practice that means you might have to transmit each row wrapped in an error detection code (like CRC) which adds overhead.

 Throughput is strongly dependent on the size of each row.
 Rows that are too large will usually have a greater chance of being lost through an erasure